Bitcoin credit card

 Issuer:

 Not transparently disclosed.
 It is a virtual prepaid Mastercard that is issued via an external card infrastructure.
-A specifically named regulated EEA issuer is not clearly communicated publicly.
+A specifically named regulated EEA issuer is not clearly communicated to the public.

 Model: